SebTee/foobarGoogle/README.md

 # foobarGoogle
-My atempt at the foobar coding challenge.
+My attempt at the foobar coding challenge.